One website coming up!

 via Ripamonti, 194

-One of Milan's few unique umbrella makers, Francesco Maglia, makes bespoke umbrellas for both men and women and folding umbrellas.
+One of Milan's few unique umbrella makers, Francesco Maglia, makes bespoke umbrellas for men and women and folding umbrellas.

 Mazzoleni Gloves